budivoogt/recipe_tracker/notes.md

 When then displaying that recipe's details, I can show the image based on the path stored.

 Need to think about where I can best display the image.
 And how to make deleting and updating possible.

-- [] Need to create an edit image function.
-I suspect this'll just require a new input field, where I replace the existing image with a new one.
-Although I've been told it's better to delete the old image.
-So I'll do that.

 ## 2023-11-26